heycarsten/utility-server/README.md

 # utility-server

 Builds a Docker image that can be accessed via SSH and used as a personal jump/utility server.
+A little personal host for stuff like port forwarding, running cron jobs, getting access to a development environment from your phone or tablet, etc.

+## Is this an abuse of Docker?

+Maybe?
+I'm pretty new to the Docker thing and I'm liking it :slightly_smiling_face: I understand the whole "single service per container" concept, and I think it works really well for web applications (app frontends, background tasks, etc).
+I also think that _sometimes_ it makes sense to put a whole bunch of crap in one container and let'r rip! :laughing:

 ## Usage

-Use of `IMAGE_TAG` and `CONTAINER_NAME` below should be substituted with a tag and name of your choice.
-My tag is `heycarsten/jmp:latest` and an example container name might be `utility_test`.
-These values can also be configured in a `.env` file placed in the project root.
-Have a look at the example.
+First, There's a bunch of helper commands in `bin`, they all accept arguments setting values in a `.env` file.

 ### 1. Initialize config files using: